-At the beginning of Year 1, medical students are assigned an academic advisor.
-The Office of Admissions and Student Advancement are responsible for making these assignments.
+At the beginning of Year 1, veterinary students are assigned an academic advisor.
+The Office of Student Services and Admissions are responsible for making these assignments.
 Students may switch advisors if they choose after the first semester.
-The necessary paperwork is available in the Office of Admissions and Student Advancement.
-The faculty advisors provide medical students with academic guidance during the first two years of medical school.
+The necessary paperwork is available in the Office of Student Services and Admissions.
 An important job for the advisors is to ensure that their advisees are devoting enough time to their studies, and that each student is involved with a study-group of his or her peers.
 Students in good academic standing are required to meet with their advisor on a monthly basis or more if needed by the student.
 Students on academic probation should meet more often with their advisor - the recommendation is twice a month.
 It is the student's responsibility to schedule these meetings.
+Students on probation, in conjunction with their advisor, must develop a written academic plan to submit to the Associate Dean of Student Services and Admissions.
+The plan should outline the student's strategy for improving his or her academic performance so that ultimately they will no longer be on probation.